mIRC-Scripters/mirckb/docs/source/commands/guser.rst

 /guser
 ======

 The **/guser** command looks up the address of the specified nick and adds it to the user list.
-It does this by doing a **/userhost** on the given nickname, and returning an address in the format specified by [type].
+It does this by doing a :doc: `/userhost </commands/userhost>` on the given nickname, and returning an address in the format specified by [type].
 If [type] is not specified then a default address format is selected.

 Synopsis
 --------